 (click here to print this page)

-Inhalants are substances or fumes from certain products like spray paints and glues that are sniffed to cause a high.
-A chronic abuser may experience loss of memory and decreased reasoning abilities.
+Inhalants are substances or fumes from certain products like spray paints, glues and markers that are sniffed to cause a high.
+Sniffing from an open container or breathing fumes from chemical-soaked rags are common methods of inhalant abuse.

 Some physical warning signs of inhalant abuse include: